brct-james/helmsman/README.md

 - Net Worth Chart MkII (migrate to interval service)
 - Re-evaluate ship card UI
 - See about changing how fleet-overview works so ship-card elements aren't regenerated every time shipInfo is refreshed (may not be feasible)
+- Add wireframe ship models to the ship card above/below manufacturer logo

 ## Related Projects

 - **\[Not-Started]** Starscript: A customizable automation script for SpaceTraders.io.
-Can use the same **Plans** as Spaceboard, and/or simply pass game data to/from custom functions.
-Can be optionally configured to sync **Plans** with Spaceboard.
+Can use the same **Plans** as Helmsman, and/or simply pass game data to/from custom functions.
+Can be optionally configured to sync **Plans** with Helmsman.
+- **\[Not-Started]** Space-opera: Either a stand-alone or add-on script for Starscript and Captains-log that makes orchestrating a complex network of ships easier by providing tools for controlling interconnected layers of automation.
+For example, managing a merchant fleet of fighters/carriers, cargo haulers with different engine speeds, or using an autonomous refueling fleet to increase margins over having haulers buy over-priced fuel at trade destinations.
+Integrates with a Helmsman module.
 - **\[Not-Started]** Captains-log: A tool for automatic logging of longitudinal data for SpaceTraders.io.
-Integrates with Spaceboard by optionally exposing access to the logged data via API.
+Integrates with Helmsman by optionally exposing access to the logged data via API.

 ---